sereneiconoclast/game_2d/README.md

 * Entity positions and velocities are integers.
 Apart from player input, all entities' behaviors are predictable.
 This allows the client to make accurate predictions of the server state.
 * New Entities are assigned IDs in order, again, to allow the client to predict which ID will be assigned to each new entity.
 * Clients connect using REnet.
 The handshaking process creates a Player object to represent the client.
+* Client and server use Diffie-Hellman key exchange to establish a shared secret.
+This is used to encrypt sensitive information, rather like SSH (but over REnet).
+  * Right now, the only sensitive information is the user's password.
+This allows the server to remember who's who.
+* On startup, the client prompts the user to enter the password, which is encrypted and then sent to the server along with the player-name.
+* Server keeps a record of each player and their password.
+  * Nothing else interesting here yet, but I fully expect to put an inventory here, once there is anything useful to carry around.
+  * This is also where I plan to put authorization data - who's a god player (level editor) and who isn't.
+  * Player data is persisted in ~/.game_2d/players/players as JSON text.
 * Keyboard commands control the player:
   * A and D, or LeftArrow and RightArrow: Hold down to accelerate.
   * LeftControl or RightControl: Hold down to brake (slow down).